laravel-ja/ja-docs-10.x/original-en/scout.md

 }
 ```

+You should also define your Typesense collection schemas in your application's `config/scout.php` file.
+A collection schema describes the data types of each field that is searchable via Typesense.
+For more information on all available schema options, please consult the [Typesense documentation](https://typesense.org/docs/latest/api/collections.html#schema-parameters).
+If you need to change your Typesense collection's schema after it has been defined, you must do so via Typesense's API.

 If your searchable model is soft deletable, you should define a `__soft_deleted` field in the model's corresponding Typesense schema within your application's `config/scout.php` configuration file:

 ```php